Join our mailing list to receive free email updates

 A license is required for every sub-domain (sub-domain.website.com) and an individual website structure.
 Please note that we remove/ clean malware from sub-directories (website.com/ sub-domain) located within the main root website.
 We do not clean/remove malware from other databases outside the main site and do not remove blacklist associated with a sub-domain that is not directly associated with the main website.

-There are no additional fees and no hidden cost.
+There are no additional fees and no hidden costs.
 The plan price you see is the price you pay.

 Please submit a malware removal request via ThreatSign!
 Dashboard (at the bottom left corner).
 Once malware removal request is submitted, a support ticket will be assigned, and all the communication about the malware removal will be done via the support ticket.
 The ticket number and link are shown at the end of the submission as a confirmation, and it is also emailed to you by our support system automatically.